Business, Paid Media, SEO

 Beyond anything else, the client wants to know how their KPIs fared, so use this to guide what you report.
 It’s great that you tripled CTR, and reduced CPC by 57%, but if conversions dropped, and that’s what your performance is being measured against, then does that matter?

 We have an online education client that is tracking enrolments in their courses, and these conversions and their CPA are the KPIs.
-Our first few reports we went into detail about how we’d restructured the account, expanded their keywords, increased CTR.
+In our first few reports, we went into detail about how we’d restructured the account, expanded their keywords, and increased CTR.
 While this showed us that we had been busy and our changes had made a positive impact on the account, the client wanted to know two things:

 1. Was paid search generating more conversions?